JeffVenancius/BeLL-programing-language/README.md

 That is to say, if you want the address of a variable, why not be more lexycal with it?
 And since we are talking about pointers now, why not call them links?

-If you want to access the constitution of a variable, and not what it holds, you just should be able to say so.
+If you want to access the constitution of a variable, and not what it holds, you should be able to say so.

-That is to finally say that you should be able to do something like this:
+That is to say:

 ```
-item str\\foo = "text"
-item link_to_foo = link\\foo
+;;
+Some points while we are at it:
+- This language has a lot of good pratices and I strongly recomend that you follow them.
+Not gonna hold you back, tough.
+-- everything that can be defined by the user should have a underscore somewhere, anywhere.
+There are two reasons why:
+   future legacy and to be compatible with the nature of the language.
+Just assume that, even if a word without '_'
+   is not reserved, the project reserve the possibility that it could one day be.
+- gene is the keyword for variable.
+- GENE is the keyword for const (think of it as a dominant gene, thus, uppercase).
+;;

+gene str\\_foo: "text"
+gene link_to_foo: link\\foo
-value\\link_to_foo = "text is changed"
+value\\link_to_foo: "text is changed"
 ```
-Or, if you want to be precise but still sucint:
+Or, if you want to be precise but still succint:
 ```
-item str\\foo = "text"
+gene str\\foo = "text"
-item link_to_foo = l\\foo
+gene link_to_foo = l\\foo
 v\\link_to_foo = "text is changed"
 ```

 Now, how do we access properties in the value?
 With two forward slashes, of course.
 Backslashes for conteiner properties, forwardslashes for properties inside.

 Makes sense?

+As a biological thinking, you can think of the value as the nucleus of a cell.

 Do I need to prepend variables that are pointers with v\\?